graphadvantage/neo4j-aframe-vr/README.md

 there's a very large analytics graph you can get to by navigating to localhost:3000/index-ikea.html

-shows 'galaxies' products related by co-buying probability scores of > 0.70
+shows 'galaxies' of products related by co-buying probability scores of > 0.70

 TODO: